 A museum, cafe, cinema and information centre all rolled into one magnificent building, the Te Ahu Centre is a must-do in Kaitaia.
 Learn about the history of the Far North and its “seven people” including the five local Maori tribes, the Dalmatian and Europeans.
 See historic artefacts and be wowed by the interactive displays.

 Location: Corner of State Highway One and Matthews Avenue.

-2. Take a bus tour to Ninety Mile Beach & Cape Reinga
+2. Take a Bus Your to Ninety Mile Beach and Cape Reinga

 The long-stretching sands of Ninety Mile Beach and the northern tip of New Zealand at Cape Reinga are on most travellers’ Northland bucket lists!
 Tackle both sights in one bus tour where you’ll experience Ninety Mile Beach as a highway, see the glorious Cape Reinga Lighthouse, and even do some sand dune boarding if you’re up for it!

 Location: Harrisons Cape Runner, Sand Safaris, Far Nor Outback Adventures and Dune Rider Tours all do pick-ups from Kaitaia.